Now

 (This is my now page.
 You should make one too.)

-Filed under always be ready, I got a call from Rodney Marsalis at 9:30 pm last week asking if I could play a gig in New York City the next night.
+Filed under always be ready, I got a call from Rodney Marsalis at 9:30 pm one night in January asking if I could play a gig in New York City the next night.
 The regular tuba player got delayed and missed his flight and I was able to fill in at the APAP Conference which was wild because the last time I was there was exactly 25 years ago.
 (Those numbers are starting to get big!)
 It’s always an honor to share the stage with a musician like Rodney!

 I performed four separate weeks with the North Carolina Symphony in October and December and I am happy to report that that orchestra is criminally underrated!
 Seriously.
 Special musicians throughout all of the sections.
 Some stunning music making going on down there.
 I was particularly fond of the all-John Williams program we did which included my first ever crack at the Jaws solo.
 A special thanks to Seth Horner for the invitation.
 I hope to be back!